Food Timing and the Circadian Metabolic Cycle: When You Eat Matters as Much as What You Eat

 The Molecular Cascade of Cancer: Initiation, Promotion, and Where Prevention Actually Works

-In Brief Carcinogenesis requires non-lethal genetic damage — mutations severe enough to alter cellular behavior but insufficient to trigger immediate apoptosis — making the cell’s survival machinery the central target of the process.
+In Summary Carcinogenesis requires non-lethal genetic damage — mutations severe enough to alter cellular behavior but insufficient to trigger immediate apoptosis — making the cell’s survival machinery the central target of the process.
 The three-stage model of initiation, promotion, and progression describes not three discrete events but three distinct phases of relationship between the mutated […]

 Osteoporosis Is Not a Calcium Problem: What Bone Loss Actually Tells You